TIBCOSoftware/tci-flogo/docs/content/extensions/organizing-code/trigger-json.md

 ```

 ### Output
-Any element in the **outputs** section of your trigger.json that doesn't have a **display** element associated with it will be shown in the output section so you use it in the inputs for activities in the rest of your flow.
+Any element in the **outputs** section of your `trigger.json` file that doesn't have a **display** element associated with it will be shown in the output section so you use it in the inputs for activities in the rest of your flow.
 ```json
 {
     "name": "result",